dgkngzlr/mask_detection/README.md

 # Conclude
 Afte a few hours I took my yolov4-tiny-custom_best.weights to my computer because I want to use it in my system.The results are :

 ![Alt Text](https://github.com/dgkngzlr/mask_detection/blob/main/chart.png?raw=true)

 # How to use ?
 If you complete GPU requeriments so you can use Yolov4Tiny.py file which includes Model class to use trained model appropreitly.
 If you dont want to use GPU please set "model.USE_GPU = False".
 You can use model wtih "from YolovTiny import Model" .
-There is an basic example to usage :
+There is a basic example to usage :

 ```python
 if __name__ == "__main__":